radhakrishnan-nineleaps/spacexapp/README.md

 5. created server side rendering application with @nguniversal/express-engine schematic and made application to render in server side.

+6. wrote unit tests for a the components and service files.

 how to run application:

 1. clone the project into the system from git repository.